Ideal gas: Heat capacity

-For air, which is a mixture of gases, this ratio can be assumed to be 1.4 with only a small error over a wide temperature range.
+For air, which is a mixture of gases that are mainly diatomic (nitrogen and oxygen), this ratio is often assumed to be 7/5, the value predicted by the classical Equipartition Theorem for diatomic gases.

 Entropy

 Using the results of thermodynamics only, we can go a long way in determining the expression for the entropy of an ideal gas.
 This is an important step since, according to the theory of thermodynamic potentials, if we can express the entropy as a function of U (U is a thermodynamic potential), volume V and the number of particles N, then we will have a complete statement of the thermodynamic behavior of the ideal gas.
 We will be able to derive both the ideal gas law and the expression for internal energy from it.